Battle of Ameixial: Battle

+Thus, thanks to the victory of this battle, one of the most dangerous Spanish attacks of the Restoration War ended.

+Aftermath

 The Spanish casualties were very high, all of their artillery and baggage was captured, and the army was forced to retreat to Badajoz in Extremadura.
 When the Spanish garrison of Évora of 3,700 men capitulated on 24 June 1663, the whole expedition was a complete failure.
 The independence of the Kingdom of Portugal was saved while the military career of John of Austria ended.

 A memorial stone was placed on the site of the battlefield.

-The battle is memorialized in a prominent azulejo of the Room of the Battles (Sala das Batalhas) in the Palace of the Marquises of Fronteira, created in 1671-1672.
+The battle is memorialized in a prominent azulejo of the Room of the Battles (Sala das Batalhas) in the Palace of the Marquises of Fronteira, created in 1671–1672.